JasxnNg/Systems-Game/DEVLOG.md

 2023-01-09 Fixing randFile
 I was absent today due to being sick. randFile had a bug where it would sometimes return the "." or ".." entry.
 I changed game such that randFile is called until it doesn't return those entries.

+2023-01-10 Tested randFile and adding RPS
+I hadn't tested randFile so now I have.
+It works as intended.
+I also started implementing rock paper scissors since the file guessing game code is done.

 Jason Ng:

 2024-01-03 11:32 PM Reformatted devlog